 Prostate cancer is one of the common cancers affecting Americans.
-The disease occurs when cells in the prostate gland grows abnormally.
+The disease occurs when cells in the prostate gland grow abnormally.

 In 2016, it is estimated that there will be approximately 180,890 new cases of prostate cancer and about 26,120 will die from the disease.
 The average age of diagnosis is age 66.
 Sixty percent of cases are detected in men who are 65 years old and above.

-Prostate cancers have different types but most common is adenocarcinoma, which accounts for majority of prostate cancer cases.
+Prostate cancers have different types but the most common is adenocarcinoma, which accounts for a majority of prostate cancer cases.
 Adenocarcinomas develop directly from the gland cells.

 ● Sarcomas – begins from the muscle